ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-07-10-Vancouver_transit1.md

 date: 2020-07-10
 tags: [GIS, python, transit]
 header:
+   image: "/images/migration.jpg"
 excerpt: "GIS, Python, transit"
 ---
 # Abstract

-Vancouver has one of the best pulic transit systems in North America.
+Vancouver has one of the best public transit systems in North America.
 However, to what extent is access to public transit equiutable among residents in the metropolitan area?
 What demographic characters are related to differences in access to public transit?
-This project inrends to explore accessibility to Vancouver's public transit system across regions.
+This project will explore accessibility to Vancouver's public transit system across regions.
 I will use [GTFS data](https://gtfs.org/) on Vancouver's mass transit system as of June 6, 2020.

 This will be a series of blog posts and data visualizations.
 I will firstly explore the public transit data and present how public transit routes and stops are distributed geographically.
 I will then use the 2016 Census data to break the Greater Vancouer area into dissemination areas, and measure their access to public transit.
 I will then dig into 2016 Census data, espcially records about people's commute, trying to identify the gap betweem the demand and supply of public transit.